danieltjw/aifutures/README.md

 - Psychological manipulation through media
 - Phones and software vulnerable to spyware and hacking

-We will need to develop technology and AI systems to be used defensively if we want to protect human autonomy.
+We will need to develop technologies and AI systems to be used defensively if we want to protect human autonomy.

 _In the Partnership/Caretaker Scenario, a Artificial Super Intelligence will strongly disincentivise the use of technology for manipulation and control.
 It will value human autonomy and the freedom of thought as it is important for the creation of information value._